Deflazacort

 Special Advise

-- Do not eat grapefruit or drink grapefruit juice while taking this medication as grapefruit has interaction with Deflazacort.
+- Do not eat grapefruit or drink grapefruit juice while taking this medication, as grapefruit has an interaction with Deflazacort.

-- Regular eye check-ups, bone mineral test and liver function test is suggested while using Deflazacort.
+- Regular eye check-ups, bone mineral test and liver function test are suggested while using Deflazacort.

 Patients Concern